 You have two options for responding to this warning.
 The first is to add the new labels by calling the service configuration of the host in WATO and updating the configuration of the labels with the Update host labels button.
-The discovery check will then be OK again the next time you run it (in up to two hours), even if you have not yet activated the changes.
+The discovery check will then be OK again the next time it runs (up to a two-hour delay), even if you have not yet activated the changes.

 If this affects many hosts at once, you will certainly not want to visit the service configuration for each one.
 The best way to do this is to run Bulk discovery and select the Add unmonitored services and new host labels mode.

 The second way to get the discovery check green is to reconfigure it so that it no longer prompts for new labels.
-To do this, go to the ruleset Monitoring Configuration ➳ Inventory and Check_MK settings ➳ Periodic service discovery and edit the existing rule.
-There you will find the option Severity of new host labels:
+To do this, go to the Monitoring Configuration ➳ Inventory and Check_MK settings ➳ Periodic service discovery ruleset, and edit the existing rule – there you will find the Severity of new host labels option:

-Theoretically, the same label may be defined with different values simultaneously in multiple sources.
+Theoretically, the same label may be defined with different values in multiple sources simultaneously.
 That's why there is the following order of priority:

-- First of all, explicit labels, i.e. those that you define via WATO directly at the host or folder.
+- First of all, explicit labels, i.e., those that you define for the host or folder directly in WATO.